karfau/as3-depending/README.md

 ### deciding how to resolve dependencies

 Implementing the interface could be done in a way that defines the mappings at compile time, or it can be as flexible as you like.
-As such an interface without an implementation will not help to stay DRY, `Scope` is an implementation which allows to configure those mappings at runtime without the need to implement the interface.
+As such an interface without an implementation will not help to stay DRY, `Scope` is an implementation which allows to configure those mappings at runtime without the need to implement the **creating instances and resolving dependencies** part.

 ## putting it all together